-If you are seeking permanent residency, an employment-based visa such as the EB-2 National Interest Waiver (NIW) offers many advantages.
+If you are seeking permanent residency, the EB-2 National Interest Waiver (NIW) offers many advantages in 2020.
 The processing time for most applicants is relatively short when compared to the alternatives and it has the benefit of providing a direct path to a green card without the need to go through the time consuming and difficult labor certification process.

 However, proving that you qualify for this type of visa does require a fair amount of leg work.
 In addition to meeting the requirements for an EB-2 visa, you must also prove that you qualify for a national interest waiver so that you do not need a job offer or to obtain a labor certification for the visa.
 The process can be daunting, but with the advice and assistance of an experienced NIW Visa attorney, it can be accomplished in relatively short order.

 At Colombo & Hurd, our practice is dedicated to immigration law.
 We work with our clients to help them achieve their goals including working with a substantial number of professionals in a variety of fields to help them obtain the green card through the NIW process.